jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 #### Function-like macros

 Conversely, macros which do accept arguments are called "function-like".
-They work similarly to regular functions, as below.
+They work similarly to regular functions.

 {% highlight cpp %}
 #define ADD(x, y) x + y